In today’s post, we explore what error 3049 in MS Access is and what causes it and provide possible ways of fixing this error.

 What does Error 3049 mean?

 The above error is classified as a runtime error.
 This means it occurs during the execution of an application, which in this case is your Access database.
 It is likely to occur in databases that use advanced tools such as macros.
 Also, trying to run a database created using an older version of Access on Access 2007 or later can cause this error.
 This is because of compatibility issues.
-When you encounter this error, chances are your database is corrupt and if you do not take the appropriate measures, you will lose your data.
+When you encounter this error, chances are your database is a corrupt Access database and if you do not take the appropriate measures, you will lose your data.

 What causes this error?